Hubs-Foundation/hubs-docs/docs/intro-spoke.md

 sidebar_label: Building Scenes with Spoke
 ---

-Want to build your own VR worlds for Hubs?
-Meet Spoke!
+Want to build custom VR worlds for Hubs?
+Meet [Spoke](https://hubs.mozilla.com/spoke)! 👋

 Spoke is an online 3D scene editor developed by the Mozilla Mixed Reality team.
-With Spoke, you can compose assets, lights, images, videos, and more to create an environment that can be used in Hubs rooms or exported as a glTF 3D model file.
+With Spoke, you can build environments using 3D models, architecture kit pieces, lights, images, videos, and more.
+Once your scene is ready, you can upload it to Hubs, or export it as a .glTF 3D model.

 <video autoplay loop muted controls >
   <source src="img/architecture-kit.mp4" type="video/mp4">